szTom/alaterm/INSTALL.md

 but does not provide much feedback.
 Be patient.

 8. The script logs into the unpacked installation as root.
 Please understand that this is only root relative to alaterm.
 It is not Android root.

 The existing Arch Linux ARM files are updated.
 You may see warnings or errors regarding Arch attempts to re-create its kernel.
 Ignore them.
 Your installation does not have an Arch kernel, it uses Android kernel.

 A new user is created with alaterm administrator privileges.
-Then root logs out.
+Then alaterm root logs out.

 9. The script logs in as the new user.
 Then it downloads and installs the LXDE graphical desktop.
 This is a large download.

-During installation, there will be occasional messages about lack of bus connection, or lack of initialization.
+During installation, there will be messages about lack of bus connection, or lack of initialization.
 Not a problem.
 Normal for this installation.

 If your Internet connection is broken during download, simply wait awhile then re-launch the install script.
 It will continue from before.